Anthony96/Line_measurements_nearIR/README.md

 | _redshift | - | redshift estimated from the central wavelength of the best-fit gaussian as</br> [ $\lambda$<sub>central</sub>/ $\lambda$<sub>line, restframe</sub> - 1] (only for $H\beta$, $H\alpha$, [SIII] $9530.62$, HeI $10830$, $Pa\beta$, $Pa\alpha$)

 **N.B.
 If the error value is $-1$ (i.e., _flux_err $=-1$), the flux of the corresponding emission line should be treated as an upper limit at $1\sigma$.**
+**N.B.
+For the broad line AGNs selected in the paper, the flux, redshift, and velocity width of permitted lines always refer to the narrow component.**

 <hr><hr>
 The emission lines fitted and reported in the table are listed below :